soundpress/RulesOfNYC/docs/c13/index.rst

    (ii) Another facility providing storage and/or cleaning of no more than four Class D or Class E mobile food vending units, nor more than one food truck, in accordance with 24 RCNY § 6-08.

-Mobile food vending unit means a food service establishment as defined in 24 RCNY Health Code Article 81 located in a pushcart or truck, self or otherwise propelled, used to store, prepare, display, serve or sell food, or distribute food free of charge to the public, for consumption in a place other than in or on the unit.
-Any such pushcart or food truck is deemed a mobile food vending unit whether operated indoors or outdoors, on public, private or restricted space.
-A mobile food vending unit does not mean a stand or a booth.
+Mobile food vending unit (MFVU) or unit has the same meaning as in 24 RCNY Health Code Article 89.

+Operate or operation of a mobile food vending unit shall have the same meaning as in 24 RCNY Health Code Article 89.

 Potable water means drinking water that meets the drinking water requirements of subpart 5-1 of the State Sanitary Code and is thereby suitable for human consumption or use directly or indirectly in connection with the preparation of food for human consumption, including ice making and cleaning of utensils and equipment.

-Potentially hazardous food has the meaning set forth in 24 RCNY Health Code Article 81.
+Potentially hazardous food has the same meaning as “potentially hazardous food or time and temperature controlled for safety (TCS) food” means in 24 RCNY Health Code Article 81.

 Pre-permit inspection by the Department means the inspection of a mobile food vending unit in which the Department determines that the unit has been constructed and equipped in accordance with this Chapter.
 A pre-permit inspection by the Department is required: